 Standard Chartered X Card – The Lowdown on the New “100,000 Miles” Card

-Apparently, Standard Chartered is taking a leaf out of Singtel’s and Starhub’s marketing playbook with its latest credit card for miles.
+Apparently, Standard Chartered took a leaf out of Singtel’s and Starhub’s marketing playbook with its latest credit card for miles.

-It looks like Standard Chartered is also trying to drum up the hype by creating a waitlist and dangling a big fat 100,000 miles carrot for sign-ups, while keeping the credit card mechanics under wraps.
+During its launch, StanChart tried to drum up the hype by creating a waitlist and dangled a big fat 100,000 miles carrot for sign-ups, while keeping the credit card mechanics under wraps.

 When it was first launched, the main selling point of the Standard Chartered X Card was a 100,000 miles sign-up promo (hence the title of this post).

 Of course, the 100,000 miles promotion has ended by now.